tompassarelli/fennec-ui/README.md

 - Streamlined tab bar integration with Sideberry
 - Reduced visual noise from Firefox's default interface
-- Cohesive color scheme that doesn't compete with content
 - Optimized spacing for comfortable reading and navigation
-- Tab management that works harmoniously with Sideberry's tree structure

 ## Installation